 “The line between fine and commercial art is no longer drawn.
 Pop art did this.”

 “Good art of the West is coming out of Oriental art and the signs and symbols found there.”
 “The space that isn’t objective becomes the important space in Oriental art … They are concerned with the silences.”

 “Picasso is so direct.
 If he wants to pull a window shade down, he pulls it down.”
 When “a critic said Matisse’s paintings look like they were done by a 6 year old and Matisse was … flattered.”
 Of his near contemporary Jackson Pollock, whose work was “vilified as random nonsense, schizophrenic” he wrote that “Pollock’s work is very controlled, lyrical and beautiful, almost like old masters.”

 “DeKooning does the hide and seek painting.
 Rauchenberg uses a complex series of elements, and Kelly uses a minimal solution.
 Both get a solution and that’s the important thing.”

-Albright Art Gallery Allentown Museum of Art - 1967 American Academy of Arts & Letters - Childe Hassam Fund - 2 paintings Art Students League - multiple gifts Baltimore Museum - 1961 Brandeis University -1956 Butler Institute of American Art - 1953, 1961, 2004 Walter P. Chrysler Museum - 1960 Colby College - 1958 Columbia University - 1962 Cornell University - 1958 Corcoran Gallery of Art - 1961 Israel Museum of Art - Jerusalem - 1965 Jewish Museum - NYC - reproduction available Lempert Institute - 20 paintings purchased 1948-52 James Michner Collection - University of Texas - 1967 Morgan State College - 1961 - reproduction available Muscarelle Museum of Art (College of William & Mary) Norfolk Museum of Art - 1962 Northwestern University (Block Museum) Oklahoma Art Center - 1968 Provincetown Art Museum -1969, 1985, 1989 Princeton Museum - before1953 Mt.
+Albright Art Gallery Allentown Museum of Art - 1967 American Academy of Arts & Letters - Childe Hassam Fund - 2 paintings Baltimore Museum of Art - 1961, 1962 Brandeis University -1956 Butler Institute of American Art - 1953, 1961, 2004 Walter P. Chrysler Museum - 1960 Colby College - 1958 Columbia University - 1962 Cornell University - 1958 Corcoran Gallery of Art - 1961 Hebrew Home at Riverside - Israel Museum of Art - Jerusalem - 1965 Guus Maris Collection James Michner Collection - University of Texas - 1967 Lempert Institute - 20 paintings purchased 1948-52 Morgan State College - 1961 - reproduction available Muscarelle Museum of Art (College of William & Mary) Norfolk Museum of Art - 1962 Northwestern University (Block Museum) - 1996 Oklahoma Art Center - 1968 Philbrook Art Center, - 1966 Provincetown Art Museum -1969, 1985, 1989 Princeton Museum - before 1953 Mt.
 Holyhoke University - 1950 Michigan State University - 1960,1966 Norfolk Museum 1961 Riverside Museum - 1959, 1963, 1966 Standard Financial Corporation 1958, 1959, 1960 Smithsonian American Art Museum (3) 1975 Syracuse University - 1963, 1965 Washington Gallery of Modern Art - 1962 Whitney Museum - purchases 1945, 1946, 1955 Walker Art Center 1948?
-University of Georgia - 1949 University of Illinois - 1959 University of Omaha - 1951 University of Maryland 1965 University of Rochester - 1966 University of Texas - James Michner Collection date indicates when entered in collection
+Witchita Art Museum - 1987 University of Georgia - 1949 University of Illinois - 1959 University of Omaha - 1951 University of Maryland 1965 University of Rochester - 1966 University of Texas - James Michner Collection Date indicates when entered in collection

 Selected Invitational Exhibits

-Sidney Gross was listed in Who Is Who in the East, Who Is Who in America annually from 1957 to 1967, Who Is Who in American Art from 1948 to 1969, and, after his death, in Who Was Who in American Art.
+Sidney Gross is listed in Who Is Who in the East, Who Is Who in America annually from 1957 to 1967, Who Is Who in American Art from 1948 to 1969, and, after his death, in Who Was Who in American Art.
 Essays about his work appear in Master Paintings from the Butler Museum, Catalog of the Whitney Collection, and in Permanent Collection of the Witchita Art Museum as well as in exhibition catalogs of various museums and his one man shows, and a more recently in a monograph for an exhibit in the 1990s.
 Regular reviews and illustrations appeared in Art News, Art Digest, Arts Magazine, American Art, and most of the then almost a dozen New York area newspapers.
 Notes on this Monograph It’s hard to present an artist’s work fairly dependent on only the public record which remains after his death, in Sidney’s case, far too soon.
 We hope that those who stumble upon this obscure monograph, who may have known Sidney or can provide additional insight into his work will share your information or pictures.
 We’d love to start a dialogue, and we will continue to add to this biography on the web, until we bite the bullet on a second edition of this work, at which time we will update credits on any of the paintings included.

-Leonard & Gail Davenport PO Box 1404, Bridgehampton, NY 11932 631-537-3324 - call first & leave messages 631-834-6919 cell visit us at all of our websites:: http://www.lsdart.com/
+Leonard & Gail Davenport PO Box 1404, Bridgehampton, NY 11932 631-537-3324 - call first & leave messages 631-834-6919 cell visit us at all of our websites:: http://www.lsdart.com/ www.leonarddavenportfinearts.com